-Rebus Theatre’s Project Alchemy and The Festival Of Daring Possibilities present:
+Rebus Theatre’s Project Alchemy presents:

 Like many of us Sue Norman and Colleen Weir experienced the trauma of the “Black Summer” bushfires on the far south coast.
 The local artist and counsellor have teamed together to create a clear, simple way for people to learn about trauma.
 These presentations have been offered to volunteer and professional groups working with people struggling with survival after the fires.